 These OPPO phones are getting the ColorOS 11 update

 OPPO will deliver the ColorOS 11 update to 28 phones in its portfolio, with the public beta now available for most of OPPO's 2020 devices.
-The Reno 4 is next up on the list, followed by the F11 series.
 Here's the full breakdown of when your OPPO phone will get the ColorOS 11 beta:

 - From October: Reno 4 Pro 5G